runtimeverification/rv-predict/README.md

 #Installation

+**Prerequisite:** RV-Predict relies on an SMT solver for solving constraints.
+We assume below that [Z3](http://z3.codeplex.com) was installed and added to the `PATH` prior to running the RV installer.

 Download and execute `rv-predict-install.jar` from the [RV-Predict website](http://runtimeverification.com/predict) and follow the installation instructions.

-## Prerequisites

-RV-Predict relies on an SMT solver for solving constraints.
-Please download and install [Z3](http://z3.codeplex.com) prior to running the RV installer.
-Although it was mostly tested with Z3, RV-Predict supports the smtlib1 language
-(currently only for Yices).
-Please check the options below.

-## Post installation

-Add the `bin` directory under the RV-Predict installation directory to your `PATH` environment variable.
+The example below assumes the `bin` directory under the RV-Predict installation directory was added to the `PATH` environment variable after running the installer.

 # Running RV-Predict

-RV-Predict is designed as a replacement for the `java` command line.
+The RV-Predict executable is designed such that the users need only to replace the `java` executable in the command line invoking their class/jar file.

 ## Basic Usage

-Invoke rv-predict on a class as you would invoke the Java interpreter
+Invoke `rv-predict` on a class as you would invoke the Java interpreter

     rv-predict [options] class [args...]        #(to predict races in a class), or rv-predict [options] -jar jarfile [args...] #(to predict races in an executable jar)